courtneyacoleman/Module-3-Mini-Project/README.md

 # Future project improvements

-I would like the color coding to update without having to refresh the page.
-I was unable to get the icon to work properly through font awesome.
+I would like to run the game without using as many popup boxes.
+One idea I have is to make seperate rock, paper, and scissor buttons and have the player choose through those.
+I would also like to add images or a gif to the mainpage.